Asian shares hit six-month lows as tariffs take economic toll

 The impact on corporate profits has become tangible, with German carmaker Daimler (DAIGn.DE) cutting its earnings forecast on Wednesday, saying tariffs on cars exported from the United States to China would hurt Mercedes-Benz sales.

-Despite budding signs of economic damage, trade frictions have shown no sign of abating.
+Despite budding evidence of economic damage, trade frictions have shown no sign of abating.

 U.S. Commerce Secretary Wilbur Ross said on Thursday the United States needs to make it harder for its trading partners to have high trade barriers in order to achieve President Donald Trump’s ultimate goal of lower tariffs and a level playing field.